jpope8/container-escape-dataset/src/README-escape.txt

 WORKDIR $WORKDIR

 # Command to build container
-docker build -t priv-container .
+docker build -t alpine_volume_privesc .

+# Start container so we can make the escape.sh
+docker run --name ESCAPE_B --rm -it alpine_volume_privesc /bin/sh

+# Create testuser on the host, make sure already in sudo group
+# This just means testuser can sudo but still has to enter password
+sudo useradd testuser -G sudo
+# need to set password, simply use "user", need for testing password-less sudo
+sudo passwd testuser
+# The user can sudo but must enter password first, e.g.
+# su testuser
+# sudo cat /etc/passwd  (should prompt for password the first time, will cache)

 # Command to run container, was /bin/bash
-docker run --name ESCAPE_B -v /:/privesc -it priv-container /bin/sh
+docker run --name ESCAPE_B -v /:/privesc -it alpine_volume_privesc /bin/sh

 #=================================================#
 # CONTAINER ATTACK B